dstndstn/astrometry.net/README.md

 Copyright 2006-2015 Michael Blanton, David W. Hogg, Dustin Lang, Keir Mierle and Sam Roweis (the Astrometry.net Team).

-Contributions from Sjoert van Velzen, Themos Tsikas (wcs-match.c), Andrew Hood, Thomas Stibor, Denis Vida, Ole Streicher, David Warde-Farley, Jon Barron, and others.
+Contributions from Sjoert van Velzen, Themos Tsikas, Andrew Hood, Thomas Stibor, Denis Vida, Ole Streicher, David Warde-Farley, Jon Barron, Christopher Stumm, and others.

 Parts of the code written by the Astrometry.net Team are licensed under a 3-clause BSD-style license.
 See the file LICENSE for the full